kaiser-rpg/KaiserRPG.github.io/pages/rule/spirit/ki.md

 **60 Points**: The energies gathered are now enough to give off a small amount of light, no greater than a candle.
 The light might emit from your eyes, hands, heart, or just outline your body.
 As your accumulated ki grows, so to does the light.
 The color of the light is determined by your nature.

 **80 Points**: The earth itself shudders that the power you have gathered.
 Small storms and strong winds will appear around you.
 In extreme circumstances, a full blown storm might break out.
-Any individual with 3 presence or less and unable to perform Inhuman actions will be unable to approach you without passing a Strength Characteristic Check equal to your Focus Characteristic + 4.
+Any individual with 3 presence or less and unable to perform Inhuman actions will be unable to approach you without passing a [@stat Strength @] Check equal to your [@stat Focus @] Characteristic + 4.

 **100 Points**: The air gains a certain taste to it, unique to you.
 All creatures within a mile feel a great tension, even if they do not know why.